Edmund Phelps: Research in 1960s and 1970s

 and introduced the concept of hysteresis with regard to unemployment (prolonged unemployment is partially irreversible as workers lose skill and become demoralized).

 In the late 1970s, Phelps and one of his former students, Roman Frydman, conducted some research on the implications of assuming rational expectations, at first independently and then in collaboration.
 Their results suggested that rational expectations are not the correct way to model agents' expectations.
 They organized a conference on the issue in 1981 and published the proceedings in a 1983 book.
 However, as rational expectations were becoming the standard in macroeconomics, the book was initially received with hostility and was largely ignored.
-The financial crisis of 2007–2008, along with the failure of rational expectations models to predict it, led to a renewed interest in the work.
+The 2008 financial crisis, along with the failure of rational expectations models to predict it, led to a renewed interest in the work.

 Research in 1980s

 In 1982, he was appointed the McVickar Professor of Political Economy at Columbia.
 During the early 1980s, he wrote an introductory textbook synthesizing contemporary economics knowledge.
 The book, Political Economy, was published in 1985 but had limited classroom adoption.

-In the 1980s, Phelps increased collaboration with European universities and institutions, including Banca d'Italia (where he spent most of his 1985–86 sabbatical and Observatoire français des conjectures économiques (OFCE).
+In the 1980s, Phelps increased collaboration with European universities and institutions, including Banca d'Italia, where he spent most of his 1985–86 sabbatical, and Observatoire Français des Conjonctures Économiques (OFCE) in Paris.
 He became interested in the puzzle of the persistent high unemployment in Europe despite no pause in inflation and published on the subject with Jean-Paul Fitoussi (the director of OFCE).
 Further study led Phelps to believe that it is not a transitory phenomenon but the effect of changes in equilibrium unemployment.
 During the following years, Phelps tried to build a theory to determine endogenously the natural rate of unemployment.
 He published partial research results in a 1994 book, Structural Slumps: The Modern Equilibrium Theory of Employment, Interest and Assets.
 Phelps also collaborated closely with Luigi Paganetto at the University of Rome Tor Vergata and, between 1988 and 1998, as co-organizers of the Villa Mondragone International Seminar.